vacp2p/rfc/waku.md

 ### Use of DevP2P

 For nodes to communicate, they MUST implement devp2p and run RLPx.
-Node discovery is out of scope for this spec.
+They MUST have some way of connecting to other nodes.
+Node discovery is largely out of scope for this spec, but see the appendix for some suggestions on how to do this.

 ### Gossip based routing